Today's green orientation

 2. Relevance filterStories are kept when they mention climate, circularity, nature assets, energy, finance, MRV, policy, or transition operations.

-3. Chip interpretationEach item receives a signal label, operating lane, why-it-matters note, next move, and a readable brief page.
+3. Chip interpretationEach item receives one GCE category, signal label, why-it-matters note, next move, source image, and a readable brief page.

 Structural shifts